mateovelilla/the_rust_programming_language/README.md

 - `cargo yank --vers 1.0.1`: To delete version of any package of your crates account
 - `cargo run -p adder`: -p To run a package in specific.
 - `cargo test -p add-one`: To run the test of specific packages
+- `cargo install ripgrep`: To install a binary.
+- `cargo --list`: To list all subcommands of cargo

 ### ADVICES: